 - A reliable lace-up closure ensures your shoe stays secure mile after mile.

-- PERFORMANCE TECH: RE-ZORB responsive cushioning for shock absorption + impact protection
+- PERFORMANCE TECH: RE-ZORB responsive cushioning at the heel for impact protection + Ultra Flex for the ultimate in flexibility.

-- MADE FOR WOMEN FIT: Designed for a woman’s unique foot shape, muscle movement, and build with a narrower heel, roomier toe, and softer foot cushioning
+- MADE FOR WOMEN FIT: Designed for a woman's unique foot shape, muscle movement, and build with a narrower heel, roomier toe, and softer foot cushioning.

 The Ultimate Guide to Choosing Your Perfect Aerobic Shoes